 Our example shows how, according to the Sharpe Ratio, the Pick Me Up portfolio produces more than twice the return per unit of risk as a straight investment in the S&P 500 would.
 According to the Ulcer Performance Index, our Pick Me Up strategy achieves almost four times the risk-adjusted return of the S&P 500.
 When comparing portfolios, it is good practice to watch both measures.

 Investors often believe that to achieve high returns, they have to take on high levels of risk.
 Risk-adjusted returns debunk that myth.
-Investments with similar risk profiles may lead to very different profits, and Tactical Asset Allocation augments this effect.
+Instead, investments with similar risk profiles may lead to very different profits, and Tactical Asset Allocation augments this effect.

 Mathematically speaking, Beta is a measure of correlation.
 It is part of the Capital Asset Pricing Model and describes how much an investment moves in tandem with the market.
 Beta may seem desirable in bullish markets, as stocks with a Beta larger than one will provide amplified growth.
 In the context of portfolios, Beta is typically seen as a risk factor, though.

 This makes sense, as a well-rounded portfolio should appreciate value throughout all economic seasons and independently from a single asset class's movements.
 On our site, we always measure Beta against the S&P 500, as stocks are the driver of growth in most portfolios and the most significant contributor to portfolio risk.